acend/helm-basics-training/content/en/docs/07/_index.md

 Looking at the `mychart/templates/` directory, we notice that there already are a few files:

 * `NOTES.txt`: The "help text" for your chart which will be displayed to your users when they run `helm install`
-* `deployment.yaml`: A basic manifest for creating a Kubernetes deployment
+* `app-deployment.yaml`: A basic manifest for creating a Kubernetes deployment
-* `service.yaml`: A basic manifest for creating a service endpoint for your deployment
+* `app-service.yaml`: A basic manifest for creating a service endpoint for your deployment
+* `app-ingress.yaml`: A basic manifest for creating a ingress to expose your app deployment
 * `_helpers.tpl`: A place to put template helpers that you can re-use throughout the chart
 * `tests/`: A directory to put test files for testing the deployed Helm chart

+Furthermore the are some resources (prefixed with `mariadb-`) for a database backend which we're going to use in the next lab section.
+For now you can ignore them.

 {{% alert title="Note" color="primary" %}}